Entertainment And News

 So, why did so many people get turned off after seeing the short film about how the candy is made by Belgian filmmaker, Alina Kneepkens?

-The video in question, which was made a few years ago, shows, in stomach-turning detail, the way that gummy candies are made.
+The video in question, shows, in stomach-turning detail, the way that gummy candies are made.

 Kneepkens shows us the process in reverse, starting with the seemingly innocuous candy before revealing its astonishingly gory beginnings.